nazaninsbr/100-Days/Subject 1 - Transport Layer/README.md

 <ul>
 	<li> The basics:
 		<ul>
-		<li>TCP must use end-to-end congestion control rather than net- work-assisted congestion control, since the IP layer provides no explicit feedback to the end systems regarding network congestion.
+		<li>TCP must use end-to-end congestion control rather than network-assisted congestion control, since the IP layer provides no explicit feedback to the end systems regarding network congestion.
 		</li>
 		<li>Limit the rate at which it sends traffic into its connection as a function of perceived network congestion.</li>
 		<li>LastByteSent – LastByteAcked 􏰅<= min{cwnd, rwnd}</li>